 Biography

-He is the author of four books, A Darkness Visible: Afghanistan (Saqi Books.
+A Darkness Visible: Afghanistan (Saqi Books.
 2008) Based on 12 trips to the country between 1994 and 2007, it is a chronicle of Afghanistan’s recent history.

 I Am The Beggar of the World (Farrar Straus Giroux.
 2014) is a rare glimpse into the lives of Afghan women through their own anonymous Landay poetry.